AI, Estrogen, and Menopause

 How many more years do women need to wait to get good data on adequately dosed estrogen therapies?
 It's the year 2023.
 Do you mean to tell me you cannot get this data?
 It's not like we're trying to get a man to the moon.
 Estrogen has been around for a while.
 We should not be saying we need more information in this day and age.
 The information is available, it's just not made available.
 There is a reason that data on high-dose estrogen therapy has been withheld from the public and doctors left in the dark on how to sustainably restore it.
 Several industries would become obsolete if women weren’t suffering from hormone deficiencies.

-All medical information needs to be exposed, not just the data that benefit Big Pharma.
+All medical information needs to be exposed, not just the data that benefits Big Pharma.
 You don't know it, (maybe you do) but you are being used as a pawn by the pharmaceutical industry to give out false information about estrogen.
-And it's women that are paying the price of your misinformation mentally, physically, emotionally, behaviorally, and financially.
+And it's women who are paying the price of your misinformation mentally, physically, emotionally, behaviorally, and financially.

 AI